ethanKletschke/TSX-Portfolio-App/README.md

 ![Output Screenshot](./README_screenshots/Stopwatch.png)

-### Numeronym Generator
+### Numeric Acronym Generator

-A page that generates a numeronym out of a word.
+A page that generates a numeric acronym out of a word.
-A numeronym is an abbreviation of a word (especially in IT documentation) that is made up of the word's first letter, its last letter, and the number of characters in between the first and last letters.
+A numeric acronym is an abbreviation of a word (especially in IT documentation) that is made up of the word's first letter, its last letter, and the number of characters in between the first and last letters.